Military Real Property Master Planning Support

 Tabulations of Existing & Required Facilities (TAB) Updates

-Facility Requirements Analysis is the foundational activity that correctly aligns the right facilities, at the right time, for the right unit or organization.
-A Facilities Requirements Analysis and subsequent update to the Real Property Planning and Analysis System’s (RPLANS) Tabulation of Existing and Required Facilities (TAB) allows the installation and higher headquarters to proactively plan facilities for upcoming initiatives, stationing activities, and to reconcile existing assets to existing needs using established criteria.
-The primary product of a Requirements Analysis is recommended edits to RPLANS requirements data.
-Real Property Inventory data and Force Structure Data are validated as part of the Requirements Analyses, so edits to the applicable databases (GFEBS, ASIP) are generated.
+We have provided requirements analysis and space planning Subject Matter Experts (SMEs) for units, installations, and commands; force modernization efforts; military construction projects; and proposed stationing actions at over 100 locations worldwide since 2002.
+A Facility Requirements Analysis is the foundational activity for the Real Property Master Plan and assists installations in correctly aligning the right facilities, at the right time, for the right unit or organization.
+A Facilities Requirements Analysis and subsequent update to the Tabulations of Existing & Required Facilities (TAB) generated by RPLANS provides a common operating picture allowing the installation and higher headquarters to pro-actively plan facilities for upcoming initiatives, stationing activities, and to reconcile existing assets to existing needs using established criteria.
+The analysis requires validation of the Real Property Inventory (RPI), Force Structure data, excess and deficit data, resulting in recommended edits to RPLANS requirements data and applicable databases (GFEBS and ASIP).
 The revised data then presents a more accurate picture of the actual state of the installation / unit assets.